 Students in the class are from various countries and have different backgrounds, which creates a welcoming and international study environment.
 It also contributes to the diversity of the class, making it a truly vibrant forum for discussions.
-You are also always welcome to approach your teachers with questions and enquiries outside the lecture time.
+You are always welcome to approach your teachers with questions and enquiries outside the lecture time.

 You will learn industry-specific software such as WindPro and the modelling software WASP.
 You will apply the knowledge you gain in a wind power project development case.
 You can also learn other relevant software, depending on your interest.

 The programme is taught full-time, in English, at Campus Gotland.

-Wind power is a rapidly developing field due to cost reductions in the technology as well as the increased incentive to move towards greater sustainability following the 2015 Paris Agreement.
+Wind power is a rapidly developing field due to cost reductions in technology as well as the increased incentive to move towards greater sustainability following the 2015 Paris Agreement.
 As a result of this development, the labour market in the field is promising.
 We see an increasing demand worldwide for well-trained professionals in the wind energy industry; project planners, service technicians, operations analysts, etc.